DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/3-methodology/method/losses/cmap.typ

 #import "../../../../lib/mod.typ": *

-=== Cold Map Loss #checked <c4:cold_loss>
+=== Cold Map Loss   <c4:cold_loss>

 The cold map loss is a novel loss function designed to enforce topological constraints on the predicted path.
 It is based on the idea of using a cold map, which is a grid of the same size as the input image, where the intensity of each cell is a value derived from the distance to the nearest path pixel.
 Before covering them and their creation, the BCE loss function is presented, as it is closely related the CE loss but for binary classification tasks, such as when looking at the structure of the predicted path.

-==== Binary Cross-Entropy Loss #checked <c4:bce_loss>
+==== Binary Cross-Entropy Loss   <c4:bce_loss>

-The #acr("BCE") loss is a commonly used loss function for binary segmentation tasks, which is relevant for the task at hand due to the pixel-subset nature of the problem, i.e. pixels can be either zero or non-zero.
+The #acr("BCE") loss is a commonly used loss function for binary segmentation tasks, which is relevant for the task at hand due to the pixel-subset nature of the problem, i.e. path pixels can be either zero or non-zero.
 Furthermore, it is well-versed in handling heavily imbalanced data, which is the case when dealing with classification tasks where one class is much more prevalent than the other, like path and non-path pixels in an image.
 These properties make it ideal for this problem, as the background pixels are much more prevalent than the path pixels.
 The implementation is using the definition from PyTorch #footnote([Full implementation details can be found in the official documentation: https://pytorch.org/docs/stable/generated/torch.nn.BCELoss.html]), which is defined as follows:

 $